syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Text-Callout-Annotation.md

 ## Setting the font size of the free text callout annotation

 The font size of the free text callout annotation can be customized either at the time of inclusion or after the inclusion.
-The following code shows how to set font size of the free text callout annotation to be included.
-The customization of font size after inclusion is explained in the later part.
+The following code shows how to set the font size of the free text callout annotation to be included.
+The customization of font size after inclusion is explained later in this guide.

 {% tabs %}
 {% highlight C# %}